marklogic/kafka-marklogic-connector/README.md

 ### Using the connector with Apache Kafka

 TODO Need to update this section for the source connector.
+DEVEXP-159 will address this.

 For a regular installation of Apache Kafka, obtain the latest version of the MarkLogic Kafka connector from [this repository's Releases page](https://github.com/marklogic-community/kafka-marklogic-connector/releases).
 Download